-17. With the blue poly still positioned under the cap, stitch the repair unit from the center out using firm pressure.
+17. With the red poly still positioned under the cap, stitch the repair unit from the center out using firm pressure.

-Tech Uni-Seal Stems are slightly larger than the prepared injury, resulting in a compression fit with excellent adhesion.
+MOR Ultra Stems are slightly larger than the prepared injury, resulting in a compression fit with excellent adhesion.
 Placing a small amount of vulcanizing fluid on the stem just before inserting it into the tire injury provides lubrication for easier installation.